 Consider the following sentences as an example:

-The first sentence is clearly subjective and most people would say that the sentiment is positive.
-The second sentence is objective and would be classified as neutral.
+The first sentence (This laptop is good) is clearly subjective and most people would say that the sentiment is positive.
+The second sentence (This laptop is small) is objective and would be classified as neutral.
 In this “good” is considered more subjective than “small”.

 The challenge here is that machines often struggle with subjectivity.
 Let’s take the example of a product review which says “the software works great, but no way that justifies the massive price-tag”.
 In this case the first half of the sentence is positive.
 But it’s negated by the second half which says it’s too expensive.
 The overall sentiment of the sentence is negative.